Microsoft Azure Filtering

 ### Filtering on roles

 Requests can be filtered by details pertaining to the `role` being requested.
-There are two available keys for `resource` filters, `name` and `id` .
+There are two available keys for `role` filters, `name` and `id` .

 #### Rule structure: